huplay/open-all-gpt/MODELS.md

 LLaMA (Large Language Model Meta AI) is a large language model announced by Meta (Facebook) on 23 Feb 2023.
 The trained parameters were shared only to academic researchers, but on 2 March it was leaked to the public.

-Llama 2 was published in 18 July 2023 in three sizes.
-Llama 3 was published in 18 Apr 2024 in two sizes.
-(The training of a 400B version is in progress.)
+Release dates:
+- Llama 1: 23 Feb 2023
+- Llama 2: 18 July 2023
+- Llama 3: 18 Apr 2024
+- Llama 3.1: 23 July 2024

 All Llama 2 and 3 models has a base version, and a fine-tuned version for chat (instruct).

 The weights and the code are completely public for Llama 2 and 3, free to use even in commercial products.
 (Companies over 700 million monthly users has to request the licence.)